Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/daedalus.md

 ```

 ### Instances
-Instances represent engine isntances of classes.
-Instances parent can be a class or a prototype.
+Instances represent engine instances of classes.
+An instance's parent can be a class or a prototype.
 This construct is used to define various objects (items, NPCs, dialogues).

+When an instance is created from a **class**, all members must be explicitly assigned a value.
+Any member that is not set in the instance body is initialized with the class's default value (e.g. `0` for `int`, `""` for `string`, etc.).

 ```dae
 instance FooInstance (Foo)
 {